Irish households pay some of the highest prices for electricity in all of Europe. We decided to investigate and explain some of the reasons why.

 So why is electricity in Ireland so dear?

-Before we try answer this question, let’s take a look at what makes up a typical electricity bill.
+Before we try to answer this question, let’s take a look at what makes up a typical electricity bill.

 Makeup of a typical electricity bill